ministryofjustice/moj-design-system/app/views/components/header/README.md

-Use the Header component for any service or system not on GOV.UK like internal staff.
+Use the header component for any service or system not on GOV.UK like internal staff.

 Do not use this for citizen-facing services.